arjunkhode/React-Notes/readme.md

 ## Functional Vs Class based Components

 Components can be simple JavaScript functions.
 These are called functional components.
+Also, they don't care about lifecycle methods or have their own internal state.

 ```
 	function Welcome() {
 		return(Hello!);
 	}
 ```
-Everything inside the return function is JSX.
-JSX is used to write HTML making use of just JavaScript.

 Components can also be ES6 classes.
 These are called class based components.